 Opportunities for participation in fieldwork

-Potential field assistants must realise that fieldwork is not quite the same as regular holidays.
+Potential volunteers must realise that fieldwork is not quite the same as regular holidays.
 The entire period will be spent in a relatively small area and days can be long and hot.
-An adequate physical shape is required, as the study area is situated on a hill.
+An adequate physical shape is required, as the study area is situated on a rocky hill.

-The nights will be spent in a small lodge.
+The nights will be spent in a lodge (single en suite rooms).
 Facilities are good and there will be time to learn more about the local flora and fauna.
 In general, fieldwork periods are a great experience to learn about the country, its people, flora and fauna, and to have a good time working together in an international team of tortoise enthusiasts.
-Click here for some fieldwork impressions of the past years.
+Click here for some fieldwork impressions and here for an introductory movie clip about the C. boulengeri fieldwork.
 The primary language during the fieldwork will be English.

 Volunteers and students will cover expenses for their flight and food themselves, and they will contribute to national travel expenses (travelling by car) and accommodation.
 Accommodation, food and petrol are cheap in South Africa, compared to European standards.
 It is impossible to give an exact amount, but as an indication, the total costs (excluding flights) should be around € 25-30 per person per day.
 Dwarf Tortoise Conservation will cover all the costs for research materials and equipment and may waive some of the other costs for students.

 If you are interested to participate in C. boulengeri fieldwork, please send us a message providing details about yourself and your background.

 In case you have additional questions, please also do not hesitate to contact Dwarf Tortoise Conservation.